Lecture Auction Theory (Winter 2012/13)

 - This lecture will be given in English.

-- Audience: The lecture is primarily targeted at graduate and at advanced Master students.
+- Audience: The lecture is targeted at advanced Master students.

 Auctions belong to the oldest and perhaps most robust